focuslight/focuslight/README.md

   ON focuslight.* TO 'user'\@'localhost' IDENTIFIED BY password;
 ```

-Then, do the same thing with SQLite case.
+After that, follow the same procedure with the SQLite case.

 ## Configuration